cdefiesta/SecurityDevice/README.md

 ```
 $ chmod u+x gradlew
 ```
-This should allow you to execute any gradlew task.
+Repeat Step 3 and you should be allowed to execute any gradlew task.

-3) Build an executable jar:
+4) Build an executable jar:
 ```
 $ ./gradlew jar
 ```

-4) Run the executable:
+5) Run the executable:
 ```
 $ java -jar ./app/build/libs/app.jar
 ```